openedx/openedx-events/docs/decisions/0016-event-design-practices.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 - When designing an event, consider the consumers that will be using it.
 What information do they need to react to the event?
 What data is necessary for them to process the event?
+- You can't always predict the needs of consumers in the future.
+Ensure your design is discrete, flexible, and well-documented, so new and novel use cases can be developed.
 - Design events carefully from the start to minimize breaking changes for consumers, although it is not always possible to avoid breaking changes.

 Some of these practices might not be applicable to all events, but they are a good starting point to ensure that the events are consistent and maintainable over time.
 So, design the event so it is small, well-defined and only contain relevant information.